-There is one thing that you have probably wondered before: do contractors get a discount when they shop at Home Depot?
-After all, it seems reasonable to believe that contractors likely spend a serious amount of cash at stores such as the mega-chain, so certainly, they get a discount, right?
+It’s a common question: do contractors get a discount when they shop at Home Depot?
+After all, it seems reasonable to believe that contractors likely spend a lot of cash at stores such as the mega-chain, so they certainly get a discount, right?

 Well, yes and no. Technically speaking, they don’t get a discount just for being contractors.
-This might sound unfortunate or unfair but Home Depot is a business, remember.
-It is their sole purpose to make money and as much of it as possible to ensure that their bottom line is as healthy as it can be.
+Remember that this might sound unfortunate or unfair, but Home Depot is a business.
+Their sole purpose is to make money and as much of it as possible to ensure that their bottom line is as healthy as possible.

 That being said, contractors aren’t exactly lumped in with the rest of the customer base when using Home Depot.
-So, how do contractors actually save money when they use the giant chain?
+So, how do contractors save money using the giant chain?
 Here’s how: the Volume Pricing Program.

 Home Depot’s Volume Pricing Program